Präpositionen im Deutschen – Erklärungen und Beispiele

 Die Grundlage von Präpositionen im Deutschen

 First of all, let’s talk about the basic principles and the basic structure of German prepositions.
-Hopefully, this will make it even more easy for you to get started.
+Hopefully, this will make it even easier for you to get started.
 So, what are German prepositions?
 Well, let’s see what the gold old Cambridge Dictionary tells us about their definition:

 “In grammar, a word that is used before a noun, a nounphrase, or a pronoun, connecting it to another word.”